Chapter 11

 'You did.
 I'll be back soon, don't forget that.
 In the meantime you must use the Jedi pendant as often as you need.
 Now, you'd better get some rest, Liane.
 Release yourself from your Force concentration.'

-Luke came out of his unexpected Force mediation and woke up to the reality of his apartment.
-For a short moment he considered, if he would cancel his flight and stay at Wegoyy to teach Liane how to make a better use of the Jedi pendant, but he shook his head
+Luke came out of his unexpected Force mediation in his apartment in Tropass.
+For a short moment he considered, if he would cancel his flight and stay at Wegoyy to teach Liane, how she could make a better use of the Jedi pendant, but he shook his head

 The little Artoo unit pushed against his leg impatiently.